How do exponential size solutions arise in semidefinite programming?: Main results and proofs

 From now on we will assume

 and we claim that we can do so without loss of generality.
-Indeed, suppose that the sum of the $r_j$ is $n.$ Then an argument like in the proof of Lemma \ref{lemma-xk-arb-large} proves that the $A_j'$ have a positive definite linear combination.
-Hence $k=1$ follows, so Theorem \ref{thm-main} holds vacuously.
+Indeed, suppose that the sum of all the $r_j$ is $n.$ Then an argument like in the proof of Lemma \ref{lemma-xk-arb-large} proves that $A_1', \dots, A_k'$ have a positive definite linear combination.
+Hence the singularity degree of \eqref{eqn-A_iY=0} is actually just $1; \, $ but we assumed $k \geq 2.$

 By \eqref{eqn-sum-rj} we see that $\I_{k+1} \neq \emptyset.$